28th Virginia battle flag: 20th century

 In 2000, members of the Virginia General Assembly requested the return of the flag to Virginia, but it was not returned.
 The group of Virginia State Senators from the southwestern portion of the state were inspired to make the request by Caveness's Civil War reenactment group and their efforts to have the flag returned.
 They created a resolution and brought it to the floor of the Virginia Senate.
-One of the resolution's sponsors, John S. Edwards, described the proposed return of the flag as "a matter of state pride" and stated that he didn't know why Minnesota needed it; Ian Stewart, deputy director of the Minnesota Historical Society, responded by disagreeing with the premise that the flag was more important to Virginia than Minnesota and stated that "Unless there's a compelling legal reason to return it, we are not inclined to do so."
+One of the resolution's sponsors, John S. Edwards, described the proposed return of the flag as "a matter of state pride" and stated that he did not know why Minnesota needed it; Ian Stewart, deputy director of the Minnesota Historical Society, responded by disagreeing with the premise that the flag was more important to Virginia than Minnesota and stated that "Unless there's a compelling legal reason to return it, we are not inclined to do so."
 Stewart additionally questioned why the Virginia Senate was raising an issue about a Confederate symbol, noting the then-ongoing controversy over the display of a Confederate flag in South Carolina.
 The Virginia Senate approved the resolution.

 [The flag] was taken in a battle with the cost of the blood of all these Minnesotans.
 It would be a sacrilege to return it to [Virginia].
 It's something that was earned through the incredible courage and valor of the men who gave their lives and risked their lives to obtain it.